 So far in this comparison, we’ve seen Semrush winning out in the keyword research department.
 However, SpyFu does have one advantage over its rival in this area, in that it lets you access data from more search engines.
 While Semrush only provides data for one search engine, Google, SpyFu gives you some organic ranking history data from Bing, which you can access when viewing a project.

-Now to be fair to Semrush, the emphasis on Google is pretty understandable, given its current dominance of the search engine market — 90.8% at time of writing (source: Statcounter).
+Now to be fair to Semrush, the emphasis on Google is pretty understandable, given its current dominance of the search engine market — over 90% at the time of writing (source: Statcounter).

-And the Bing data you get from Semrush is pretty limited too — you won’t get search volumes or keyword difficulty scores for Bing, just some rank tracking data.
+And the Bing data you get from SpyFu is pretty limited too — you won’t get search volumes or keyword difficulty scores for Bing, just some rank tracking data.

 But nonetheless, the presence of some additional search engine data in its platform does represent a bit of a win for SpyFu.